 The Michael E. Moody Lecture Series

-Tai-Danae Bradley presents the 21st lecture in the Michael E. Moody Lecture Series.
+Tai-Danae Bradley presented the 21st lecture in the Michael E. Moody Lecture Series on “Category Theory: The Mad Libs of Mathematics.”

 Tai-Danae Bradley is currently a research mathematician at SandboxAQ, a startup company focused on AI and quantum technologies, and a visiting research professor of mathematics at The Master’s University.
 She earned a PhD in mathematics from the CUNY Graduate Center in 2020 and afterwards spent time as a postdoctoral researcher at X, The Moonshot Factory (Google X).
 She is the creator of the mathematics blog Math3ma, as well as a coauthor of the graduate-level textbook Topology: A Categorical Approach and a former co-host of the PBS YouTube channel “Infinite Series”.
 Her research interests include category theory, machine intelligence, and quantum physics.